Ghadir96/Youtube-Interface/README.md

 # Youtube-Interface
-This project was made by HTML and CSS only.
-I tried to make Youtube interface in a simple code.
+This project is the interface of Youtube, it was made only by HTML and CSS.